marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 ## Why You Need to Limit Social Media in 2025

-Completely quitting social media is unrealistic for many -- especially younger generations.
-Platforms like Instagram or TikTok can be genuinely useful to connect with others, but it's easy to get hooked.
-We've all been there: a friend shares a Reel or YouTube video, taking you into an hour-long rabbit hole of cats dancing to Shakira.
+Completely quitting social media is getting less and less realistic.
+Platforms like Instagram or TikTok can be essential to connect with friends, but it's easy to get hooked.
+We've all been there: someone shares a Reel, taking you into an hour-long rabbit hole of cats dancing to Shakira.
 Can we find balance between being "chronically online" and becoming a buddhist monk?

 It turns out that taking action isn't that hard.
 Having spent countless hours on the topic, I've collected over 40 ideas to reduce your screen time.